QPThree/101d1/201/14aread.md

 ## Animations

 Animations pick up where transitions leave off.
+They give extra customization options and allow you to declare how many times a transition should run.
+Animations can fortunately be written in short-hand notation, for example we can couple all values together to look something like "animation: slide 2s ease-in-out .5s infinite alternate;"

 ~ QP3